ChrstphrHll/npc_gen/students/Gunnar Ordayius.md

 year: 4
 guild: Burk
 partyID: 59
+tags:
+- Human
+- Druid
+- Diplomacy
+- 4th
+- Burk
 ---
 # Gunnar Ordayius
 ---
 ### Description
 - 4th year Human Druid in Burk
-- straight auburn hair that's a tousled bed head, Hazel eyes, and Light skin
+- straight auburn hair that's a tousled bed head, Amber eyes, and Light skin
 - Is Shrewd and Mean, and has Enjoyment as their ideal

 ### Organizations